- ABCs of Quality in ECE

 From the perspective of modern researchers, children and families quality is about adding value through providing something better and/or more than what children ordinarily experience at home whilst also providing opportunity to practise practical life skills like washing windows and caring for pets.
 Quality early childhood education is education that results in higher developmental gains/achievements than if the child did not attend.
 But it cannot be quality unless children are happy, have laughter, friends, rarely feel bored, feel well-cared for and cared about, have their rights and decision-making ability recognised, and are intellectually and physically stimulated and challenged.
 Quality is also viewed by parents and families as what they gain or don’t gain by using the service, in other words how well they feel they are supported and whether the service is one that delights them and could be recommended to other parents.

 Qualified Teacher.
 Current government policy is that a person qualified to work with children from birth to 6 years is one who has graduated from a recognised teacher education early childhood or primary training programme.
 An early childhood teacher qualification has always been the recognised qualification for working in kindergartens.
-For childcare centre qualifications in the past other recognisable qualifications reflected the health and care needs of very young children and need to support parents, for example Karitane and Plunket nurses were recognised as were people who had successfully completed Playcentre training over a number of years.
+In the past, not now, childcare centre qualifications reflected the health and care needs of very young children and need to support parents, for example Karitane and Plunket nurses were recognised as were people who had successfully completed Playcentre training over a number of years.

 Sample.
 In research this term is used to describe what and who is selected for study – what group of people or population, or what types of early childhood services for example.